Bestvina-Brady discrete Morse theory and Vietoris-Rips complexes: Vietoris--Rips complexes and the Morse condition

 An important example to keep in mind of a metric space satisfying the conditions in Observation~\ref{obs:discrete} is the vertex set of a connected locally finite graph, with the metric induced from the path metric on the graph.
 We remark that metric spaces can satisfy the Morse Criterion without satisfying the condition in Observation~\ref{obs:discrete}, for instance this is the case for $X=\{1,1+\frac{1}{2},1+\frac{1}{2}+\frac{1}{3},\dots\}$.
 Also, one can check that the finite balls condition and the alternating chain condition in the Morse Criterion do not imply one another.

-\begin{remark} Somewhat opposite to metric spaces with discrete sets of diameters of subsets is geodesic metric spaces, where a continuum of diameters is possible.
-No non-trivial geodesic metric space can possibly satisfy the Morse Criterion; an illustrative example is the alternating chain $\{0,\frac{1}{2},1\}\ge \{0,\frac{1}{2}\}\le \{0,\frac{1}{3},\frac{1}{2}\}\ge\cdots$ in $\rips([0,1])$.
-However, as Corollary~\ref{cor:lattice} will later explain, we will be very much interested in certain subspaces of geodesic spaces, which can satisfy the Morse Criterion. \end{remark}
+\begin{remark} Somewhat opposite to metric spaces with discrete sets of diameters of finite subsets is geodesic metric spaces, where a continuum of diameters is possible.
+No non-trivial geodesic metric space can possibly satisfy the Morse Criterion.
+First of all, it (badly) fails the requirement that balls be finite.
+Secondly, it can admit a ``bad'' alternating chain, for example $\{0,\frac{1}{2},1\}\ge \{0,\frac{1}{2}\}\le \{0,\frac{1}{3},\frac{1}{2}\}\ge\cdots$ in $\rips([0,1])$.
+However, as Lemma~\ref{lem:lattice} will later explain, we will be very much interested in certain subspaces of geodesic spaces, which can satisfy the Morse Criterion. \end{remark}

 The purpose of the Morse Criterion is the following: